 1 - The George HotelBOOK NOW

 Local legend says that Betty Price used the coaching inn as a hiding place, but she ended up dying while hiding out in the cellar one day.
-However, it is said that before she passed away she placed a curse upon the parson of the hotel and every single person who had a hand in capturing her.
+However, it is said that before she passed away she placed a curse upon the innkeeper and every single person who had a hand in capturing her.
 Perhaps that is why she is still seen wandering the corridors in search of those captors so that she can exact her revenge!

 Book your stay at The George Hotel today.